 On the surface, it doesn’t appear to be such a difficult decision.
 But, like most decisions, the more you think about it, the more confused you get.
 It’s not black and white; there are plenty of gray areas to consider.
 And it’s not necessarily a choice that’s either right or wrong.

 First of all, ask yourself if you really need a rifle case.
 That’s the easiest part of the decision-making process since unless you intend to leave your rifle in the gun cabinet to gather dust, the answer is a resounding “Yes.”

 It all started in the Old West

 Made by the American Indians from a single piece of deer or elk hide that covered the entire rifle, they were sewn across the main seam and decorated with fringes.
 The early frontiersmen, appreciating the value of their rifles, traded for these protective cases.

 While these early cases did a good job of protecting the rifles, they did nothing to help the Plainsmen transport them on horseback.
 They were forced to balance them on the saddle pommel until someone came up with a leather sleeve, known as a horn loop, which was attached to the saddle horn and allowed the rifle to be placed into it with the muzzle down.

 The full-length sheath of leather was attached to the pommel and the back of the saddle, allowing the rifle to be carried with the butt forward.
 Anyone who has seen reruns of Gunsmoke, Wagon Train, or any other TV westerns from the 50s and 60s has also seen some version of the saddle scabbard.

 Someone once said that the more things change, the more they stay the same.
 So it is with rifle cases.
 While you might not be hunting buffalo across the western prairies, you still require the same elements in your rifle case—protection and transportability.

 Here are a few points to consider:

-Soft cases offer some distinct advantages
+Soft rifle cases offer some distinct advantages

-The TSA-approved hard case must completely secure the unloaded firearm from being accessed, which means it must be locked and only you will have the key or combination.
+The TSA-approved hard case must completely secure the unloaded firearm from being accessed.
+This means it must be locked, and only you will have the key or combination.

 These are important factors if you’re flying, but, on the downside, hard cases are heavier and bulky enough to make transporting them difficult.
 And, they are more expensive.

 But take along a lightweight, soft case for use at the competition itself.
 It makes no sense to burden yourself with that extra weight once you get off the plane at your destination.

-No matter which case you choose—soft or hard—you should be able to lock it.
+No matter which rifle case you choose, soft or hard, you should be able to lock it.
 Hard cases often come with a locking system, and soft cases usually have zippers that can be padlocked.

 Don’t trust your rifle case purchase to just anyone